There are now 2 possible online modes for units:

 - Contact hours

-- workshops and labs: 3 hours per week; field trip: 1 week (charges: cost of food and accommodation is borne by the student, transport provided)
+field trip up to 1 week (charges: cost of food and accommodation is borne by the student, transport provided)

 - The field trip is compulsory.